This article appeared in The Huffington Post 5/04/16.

 Eventually, the trees were forgotten.

-Forty-Five years later and my ten-year-old son has a passion for space.
-He has listened, in a focus group, as Astronaut Jon McBride talked about his journey as a NASA astronaut.
+In a focus group, he has listened as Astronaut Jon McBride talked about his journey as a NASA astronaut.

 We Found a Moon Tree!